8 ways to be safe while walking to school

 We talked to Erin Summa at the Mary Bridge Center for Childhood Safety and Steven Lobdell, Assistant Director of Safety & Security for Tacoma Public Schools, for some quick tips on walking to school safely.

-1. Look both ways and use crosswalks as much as possible
+1. Look both ways and use crosswalks — but don’t assume you’re seen

 Teach kids at an early age to look left, right and left again before crossing the street.
 Then remind them to continue looking until safely across.

 If kids cross roads with more than one lane, remind them that just because one car stops doesn’t mean cars in other lanes will, too.